tahsinkoc/ai-chat/README.md

 This project is an AI-powered chat interface developed using Next.js and Tailwind CSS.
 It allows users to interact with an artificial intelligence model similar to ChatGPT, generating responses based on user input.
 However, to utilize the AI model, you need access to the [Ollama](https://ollama.com/) platform, which includes the Gemma:2b model.

 ---
+Greetings now when you download and run this project it will automaticly  check Ollama's existence, Ollama's status (is running or not), Gemma:2b model's existence and it will guide you to follow the instructions to start chatting.

+---

 If you don't have ollama and the gemma:2b model, after downloading this interface, simply follow the instructions below to start chatting.

 Firstly, you need to download and install ollama.
 Here is the [download link](https://ollama.com/download).
 After installation, open your command prompt and type 'ollama'.
 This will display all ollama commands.
-Then, you can execute the following command: ```ollama run gemma:2b```.
+Then, you can execute the following command: ```ollama pull gemma:2b```.
 This command will automatically download and run the gemma:2b model.

 Once you have completed all these steps, you can launch the interface and start chatting with the gemma:2b model.